-Want to know what it’s like studying a social work course online and balance it with family and work commitments?
+Want to know how to study to be a social worker, and what it’s like studying a social work course online and balance it with family and work commitments?
 Well, Charles Sturt University student Sarah McPhail can fill you in.

 Why study a social work course online?